Marketplace Fees

 Look past the headline fee

-This is why a lower percentage fee can still produce a worse payout.
+That is why a lower percentage fee can still produce a worse payout.

 Handle shipping and tax carefully